Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Related work

+Moreover, network pruning \cite{zhuang2018discrimination, yu2018nisp} can be viewed as a special case of NAS, aiming to remove redundant connections such as convolutional filters.
+Some works also employ reinforcement learning~\cite{ashok2018n2n, he2018amc}, Bayesian optimization \cite{tung2018clip} or NAS \cite{dong2019network} to automatically search the pruning policy for each layer.

-\textbf{Knowledge distillation.} Knowledge distillation is initially proposed for model compression, where a powerful wide/deep teacher distills knowledge to a narrow/shallow student to improve its performance~\cite{romero2014fitnets, hinton2015distilling}.
-In terms of representation of the knowledge to be distilled from the teacher, existing models typically use teacher's class probabilities~\cite{hinton2015distilling} and/or feature representation~\cite{romero2014fitnets, zagoruyko2016paying}.
+\textbf{Knowledge distillation.} Knowledge distillation was initially proposed for model compression, where a powerful wide/deep teacher distills knowledge into a narrow/shallow student to improve its performance~\cite{romero2014fitnets, hinton2015distilling}.
+In terms of the representation of knowledge to be distilled from the teacher, existing models typically use teacher's class probabilities~\cite{hinton2015distilling} and/or feature representations~\cite{romero2014fitnets, zagoruyko2016paying}.
 Knowledge distillation has been widely used in many computer vision tasks.
-Zhang~\etal~\cite{zhang2016real} propose to transfer the knowledge learned with optical flow CNN to improve the action recognition performance.
+Zhang~\etal~\cite{zhang2016real} proposes to transfer the knowledge learned with optical flow CNN to improve the action recognition performance.
 Moreover, several works propose to learn efficient object detection~\cite{chen2017learning, wei2018quantization} and semantic segmentation~\cite{he2019knowledge} with distillation.
 In contrast to previous approaches, we concentrate on improving the performance of the quantized neural network.
 By adapting the teacher and student altogether, we can steadily improve the performance of the quantized student network and even the full-precision teacher network.
+Note that concurrent works ~\cite{mishra2018apprentice, polino2018model} with ours~\cite{zhuang2018towards} also apply knowledge distillation to quantization.
+We have also explored it together with other advanced training strategies.